-A study of gathering, organizing, classifying, and presenting accounting data in support of operations, as well as to provide information for external reporting.
+A study of gathering, organizing and presenting accounting data in support of operations, as well as to provide information for external reporting.
 The interrelationship of accounting systems with auditing, internal control, and management information systems is emphasized.
-Prerequisite: 12 hours of Accounting
+Quickbooks is used to represent and reflect an accounting system in practice.
+Prerequisite: 12 hours of accounting.